×

 Secured cluster services

 • Sensor: Sensor is the service responsible for analyzing and monitoring the cluster.
 Sensor listens to the OpenShift Container Platform or Kubernetes API and Collector events to report the current state of the cluster.
-Sensor also triggers deploy-time and runtime violations based on RHACS Cloud Service policies.
-In addition, Sensor is responsible for all cluster interactions, such as applying network policies, initiating reprocessing of RHACS Cloud Service policies, and interacting with the Admission controller.
+Sensor also triggers deploy-time and runtime violations based on RHACS policies.
+In addition, Sensor is responsible for all cluster interactions, such as applying network policies, initiating reprocessing of RHACS policies, and interacting with the Admission controller.

 • Collector: Collector analyzes and monitors container activity on cluster nodes.
 It collects container runtime and network activity information and sends the collected data to Sensor.

 • StackRox Scanner: In Kubernetes, the secured cluster services include Scanner-slim as an optional component.
-However, on OpenShift Container Platform, RHACS Cloud Service installs a Scanner-slim version on each secured cluster to scan images in the OpenShift Container Platform integrated registry and optionally other registries.
+However, on OpenShift Container Platform, RHACS installs a Scanner-slim version on each secured cluster to scan images in the OpenShift Container Platform integrated registry and optionally other registries.

 • Scanner-DB: This database contains data for the StackRox Scanner.